freerobby/blog/source/_posts/2013-09-01-the-least-bad-thing-to-do-in-syria-is-nothing.markdown

 Finally, on top of what Obama argued explicitly, we'd be wise to acknowledge what he said implicitly by refusing to take sides or advocate for regime change: in Syria, the enemies of our enemies are… our enemies.
 The rebel fighters are [organized through extremist Islam, and have deep links to Al Qaeda and other terrorist organizations](http://www.bloomberg.com/news/2013-08-29/al-qaeda-links-cloud-syrian-war-as-u-s-seeks-clarity-on-rebels.html).
 We have no more incentive to see them succeed than we do Assad.
 Obama's rationale should not be interpreted as a tacit tip of the cap to the rebels; it is not, and if it were, we would be all the more misguided for it.

 Wanting to do something about the atrocities in Syria is a dignified mentality, but actually going to war without an expectation of accomplishment is a fool's errand for feel-goodery.
 Even Obama, who strongly advocates for an intervention, has been careful to avoid calling this a peacekeeping mission.
 The sad truth is that despite our military strength, we are powerless to limit the body bags.
-All we are capable of delivering is some symbolism, and that's not a good enough reason to get involved in someone else's Civil War.
+All we are capable of delivering is some symbolism, and that's not a good enough reason to get involved in someone else's civil war.